 How To Follow GDPR and CCPA Standards?

-Understanding GDPR and CCPA
+Understanding GDPR regulations and CCPA standards

-In 2018, the General Data Protection Regulation, put forth by the EU, went into effect.
+In 2018, the GDPR, or General Data Protection Regulation, put forth by the EU, went into effect.
 This outlined specific rights and privacies of users.
 Beginning in January 2020, California’s own laws, known as the California Consumer Privacy Act, went into effect.
 Both of these sets of laws impact website owners.
 Here is what you need to know about the regulations and our recommendations regarding how to remain compliant.

 - Make sure you remain fully transparent with all users regarding your data collection